 I hope you enjoyed seeing what was created when I was in Northern Virginia this month.
 I hope you also enjoyed learning a little about what it’s like taking authentic lifestyle, environmental portraits for brand stories.
 They have become some of my favorite types of photo projects!

 I’m Briana.
 I help service-oriented leaders create amazing brands using strategy based on their ideal clients.
-In a nutshell, I assist businesses with branding or rebranding by offering things like brand assessments, strategy, photography, design, and consulting.
+In a nutshell, I assist businesses with merging who they are with what their ideal clients need by offering things like brand assessments, strategy, design, and consulting.

 In many ways, I am an old soul.
 I can’t help but have a desire to understand people of all demographics, generations, and personality types.
 I use that desire to your advantage: to determine how you can better serve your dream customers.
 It’s an emotionally-driven approach to branding that involves stepping into someone else’s shoes.
 After all, the emotion a brand creates for a customer is what keeps them coming back, and who better to take an emotionally-driven approach than me, one of the most emotional friends you will probably ever have!